Code of Conduct

 • Assist in any setting out the playing field, where necessary

-• Help prepare the Club House for teas and refreshment during games, and take responsibility to help clean up afterwards
+• Help prepare the Club House for teas and refreshment during games, and take responsibility to help clean up after the match

 • Be properly dressed and ready for pre-match warm-up, organised by team Captain prior to the start of play

-• Remain at the venue for the duration of play, until the game has finished, unless given express permission from the team Captain
+• Remain at the venue for the duration of play, until the game has finished, unless given express permission to leave from the team Captain

-• Remain on the boundary to support their team-mates, uncles given express permission from the team Captain
+• Remain on the boundary to support their team-mates, unless given express permission from the team Captain

 • When playing at home, players are reminded of their responsibility to provide tea and refreshments for themselves and the visiting team